How Redux Thunk Works

 export default thunk;

-.
+See, it’s a functionality loaded of simplicity and elegance. thunk is a function accepts middlewareAPI as the result we have already got from our previous walking through on applyMiddleware.
 We have missed one important thing, but I don’t wanna put too much elaboration on that right now.
 Just long story short on the following line:1

 2chain = middlewares.map(middleware => middleware(middlewareAPI))